clay-arras/lamppp/README.md

-# MicroGrad C++
+# AutoGrad C++

-A from-scratch implementation of autograd in both Python and C++, inspired by Andrej Karpathy's [micrograd](https://github.com/karpathy/micrograd), with MNIST digit classification in multiple implementations.

-## Core Implementations

-- **Pure Python Autograd Engine**: Complete autograd implementation from scratch in Python
-- **Pure C++ Autograd Engine**: Full autograd system rebuilt from the ground up in C++
-- **MNIST Implementations**:
-  - Using only basic PyTorch vector operations
-  - Using only our custom Python autograd engine
-  - Using our C++ autograd engine from scratch
+A C++ implementation of automatic differentiation (autograd) from scratch.
+This project includes MNIST digit classification to demonstrate the capabilities of the autograd engine.

 ## Architecture